ShaogangRen/GAN_Implicit_Likelihood_Estimation/readme.md

-# GAN Implicit likelihood estimation
+# GAN Implicit likelihood Estimation

 PyTorch demo  implementation of paper [Estimate the Implicit Likelihoods of GANs with Application to Anomaly Detection, WWW2020]